claudinpcosta/2024-Wildfires.Bees/README.md

 # 2024-Wildfires.Bees

-## Contains all analyses performed on datasets for how wildfires impacts on bumble bee populations in Sierra Nevada, California.
+## Contains all analyses performed on datasets regarding how wildfires impact bumble bee populations in Sierra Nevada, California.

 ### Synopsis